mmerabet42/ft_lexiq/README.md

 In this part i will explain how the `ft_regex` function can be used to literally parse anything, by combining two major concepts; Nested capturing groups and recursive rules.

-Our goal will be to create rules that parses any json file.
+Our goal will be to create a rule that can parse any json file.
 And by parsing i literally mean parsing, understand the extraction of each part of the json file in a structured way, with only one `ft_regex` call.

 #### Capturing groups